kunalkathuria/SVXplorer/README.md

 > input.bam
 ```

-In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input (e.g. samtools view -F 3586 -b -o DISC_OUTPATH BAM).
-If unsure, scripts are provided in the scripts/ folder to create discordants as well as split reads (latter uses a LUMPY script).
+In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input (e.g. samtools view -F 3842 -b -o DISC_OUTPATH BAM).
+If unsure, scripts are provided in the scripts/ folder to create a discordant-alignment BAM file as well as a split-read BAM file (latter uses a LUMPY script).

 All SVXplorer command line options are accessed via ./SVXplorer -h.
 A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-i) are included.

 A typical (and recommended) call on sequenced data might be, with appropriate path replacement:

-path_to_SVXplorer/bin/SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -f -w pathToworkDir -s 100
+path_to_SVXplorer/bin/SVXplorer discordant.bam splitters.bam sample.bam reference.fa -i exclude.bed -c ignore_CHR.txt -m non_repeat_regions.bed -w pathToWorkingDirectory

 Option -m expects a file listing regions not containing frequently repeated sequences, for use in assessing coverage, and SVC provides one.

 ### RESULTS

-Six bedpe files are created in the standard 6-column format (chr1, start, stop, chr2, start, stop) except for insertions.bedpe which is in the standard (chr_source, start, stop, chr_insert, start, end) non-tandem duplication (NTD) format.
-The kind of NTD (cut,copy,inverted cut etc.) is identified in the last column as indicated above.
-1 vcf file (All_SVs.vcf) is also created containing all variants together.

-These files are written in the working directory.
-Intermediate bedpe files using only PE (PE and SR) mappings are stored in the above directory as well in a folder titled 'pe_results' (sr_results).
-These results may give better results against "truth sets" if the truth set's breakpoint precision is questionable.
+The final BEDPE and VCF files are written in the results folder.
+Intermediate BEDPE files using only PE/PE and SR mappings are stored in the "workspace" directory.

-### NOTES

-1. One can set SPLIT_INS to True for *good-quality* diploid data which allows for better performance with this particular filter (reevaluates non-tandem duplications/translocations and break them into deletions and tandem duplications if indicated by local read depth).
-2. One can set LIB_INV to FALSE if wish to call only those inversions that are supported by 2 opposing PE clusters, and not 1 PE and 1 SR cluster only (see manuscript for more details).